DGCrypto/PancakeSwap-Prediction-Bot-FREE--SmartPhone-and-Computer-Compatible-/README.md

 Disclaimer: Not financially liable in any way shape or form!
-Bot is supplied as a tool to use in the pancakeswap prediction game, in no way do we guarantee anything with the usage of this bot.
+Bot is supplied to use in the pancakeswap prediction game, in no way do we guarantee anything with the usage of this bot.
 Not affialiated with pancakeswap!